June 22, 2022

 The caveat to making this a great solution is to ensure that the on-page code is flexible enough to cover inventory delivered through GAM, as well as native units and widgets.
 A tool is only as strong as its weakest link, and you need to block any holes where problems can leak through.

 Blocklists are crucial to ad quality because they allow solutions to block known threats in real-time.
 They are also flexible enough to account for category and other attribute blocks.
 Without a cached blocklist, solutions must run resource-heavy processes for each impression that slow down your pages.
-Talk with your service provider about how customizable, scalable and fast their blocklist search capabilities are.
+Talk to your service provider about how customizable, scalable, and fast their blocklist search capabilities are.

 The most secure option is to combine the blocklist with real-time threat analysis.

 The more data your solution has access to, the better security they can provide.
 The ad ecosystem is bigger than most realize, and tools exposed to more impressions (preferably billions per day) are better equipped to assess new threats from this additional coverage.
 Ask your provider about how they leverage their existing footprint to feed ML learning models to decrease detection speeds of future threats.

 So now that you're doing everything you can to stop malicious ads and fraudsters from causing you problems, you need to focus on the next step, ensuring that other types of bad ads don’t reach the page, ensuring that monetization is preserved, and adding additional features that help drive more revenue.

 Unwanted ads go far beyond malware.
 Whether you’re an e-commerce publisher that needs to stop competitors from running ads on your site, an educational site that can’t show mature ads to a younger audience or someone that wants to ensure in-banner video doesn’t run, your ad quality solution needs to block these ads on your behalf.
 Specifically, ensuring that you have controls to block at the category level, custom level (blocks specific to your audience), and ad format level will be critical to the success of your AQ implementation.